Research category: Natural history/translational medicine

 Institution: Genomic Medicine Institute, Cleveland Clinic, USA

-The whole of PTEN Research Foundation were greatly saddened to hear of the recent death of Prof Charis Eng.
+The whole of PTEN Research Foundation were greatly saddened to hear of death of Prof Charis Eng in August 2024.
 The majority of this work has been completed and the results will be published in due course.

 To identify genomic modifiers predictive of clinical outcomes in PTEN mutation carriers, by performing whole genome sequencing (WGS) on a population of extensively phenotyped individuals with PHTS.
 Ultimately, it is hoped that this approach may provide a framework for stratifying PTEN-related disease risk at the individual level, as a basis for precision healthcare.

 Studies have shown that individuals with the same PTEN mutation can display widely different clinical manifestations, even within a family.
-Thus, it remains impossible to predict at an individual level precisely which PTEN mutation carrier will develop which symptom(s).
-How mutations in one gene contribute to such disparate disorders, even in people with identical PTEN mutations, remains poorly understood.
-Earlier, PTEN Research-funded work conducted by Professor Eng and her team, have led them to hypothesise that PHTS aetiology is not driven by just the PTEN gene mutation, but may involve complex gene-gene interactions and that germline non-coding genomic modifiers in particular may modulate a major subset of clinical phenotypic manifestations in PHTS.
+Thus, it remains impossible to predict at an individual level precisely which PTEN variant carrier will develop which symptom(s).
+How variants in one gene contribute to such disparate disorders, even in people with identical PTEN variants, remains poorly understood.
+Earlier, PTEN Research-funded work conducted by Professor Eng and her team, have led them to hypothesise that PHTS aetiology is not driven by just the PTEN gene variant, but may involve complex gene-gene interactions and that constitutive non-coding genomic modifiers in particular may modulate a major subset of clinical phenotypic manifestations in PHTS.

 It is hoped that this research will lead to the identification of genetic markers that may be used to better inform the clinical outcome of individuals with PHTS, to optimise surveillance, and to develop medical management leading to precise risk stratification and biomarker-informed treatments and prevention.
 In addition, this rich and detailed dataset will be invaluable for future research to better understand PHTS and identify new and novel therapeutics.